-University of Turku offers exchange students both non-degree programmes and individual courses taught in English as well as one programme in Finnish.
+University of Turku offers exchange students non-degree programmes and individual courses taught in English as well as one programme in Finnish!

 Individual courses and programmes intended for exchange students are available in our Study Guide.
 Please see faculty-specific offerings and restrictions below!

-The teaching schedule for Autumn semester 2024 will be confirmed by 15 May 2024, which means you will need to come up with a study plan based on the 2023-2024 curriculum.
-You can change your study plan when you have arrived in Turku if necessary.
-The teaching schedule for Spring semester 2025 will be published by 15 November 2024.
+The teaching schedule for Autumn semester 2026 will be confirmed by 15 May 2026.
+You can change your study plan after you have arrived in Turku if necessary.
+The teaching schedule for Spring semester 2027 will be published by 15 November 2026.

-You can take courses from any faculty, but most of courses should be from your study field.
+You can take courses from any faculty, but most of your courses should be from your own field.

 NB!
-The Faculty of Medicine and Turku School of Economics can only accept exchange students, who are majoring in these subjects and there is an agreement to these study fields.
+The Faculty of Medicine and Turku School of Economics can only accept exchange students, who are majoring in these subjects.

-The Faculties of Law and Education can only accept exchange students from other faculties only, if there are free places on the courses and the students meet the course criteria.
+The Faculties of Law and Education can only accept exchange students from other faculties if there are places available and the students meet the course criteria.

 Courses

-Make sure you choose courses that are offered during your exchange!
+Please use this information when making your study plan, even if the course information is not yet up-to-date!
+Make sure you choose courses that are offered during your exchange.

-Please remember that the study plan you make during the application period is a preliminary one and subject to change.
+Please remember that the study plan you make during the application period is preliminary and subject to change.

-Once you have made your course choices, please add them to your proposed study plan in our application programme and to your Learning Agreement.
+Once you have selected your courses, please add them to your proposed study plan in SoleMove and to your Learning Agreement.
 Read more about the Learning Agreement here.

-Our departmental contact persons can answer your course-specific questions!
+Our departmental contact persons or the course teachers can answer course-specific questions!

 More information

-Please check the level of studies from the study guide before you'll start filling the study plan.
+Please check the level of studies from the study guide before you start filling the study plan.

-The most common methods of registration include online registration in the new study system Peppi (during registration periods), attending the first lecture of the course or an email to the teacher.
+The other possible methods of registration include attending the first lecture or emailing the teacher.
 Sometimes students are also asked to register in virtual learning environments (e.g. Moodle).
+If you are unsure about the registration method of a certain course, you can approach the teacher or a departmental contact person about it.

-You can also work on your BA/MA thesis while in Turku, but please note that half of your work load must be comprised of coursework.
-If you need a supervisor for your thesis in Turku, you should find them yourself.
+You can work on your BA/MA thesis while in Turku, but please note that half of your work load must be comprised of coursework.
+If you need a supervisor for your thesis in Turku, you should reach out to them yourself.

 NB!
 If you are a doctoral student, you can focus on your doctoral dissertation or research project(s) while in Turku, but you can also take courses if you wish.